Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    transfer=['1']
    go

-After the task ``fluxscale``, the reported flux density of the phase calibrator must be compared with the standard flux density from VLA calibrator manual.
+After the task ``fluxscale``, the reported flux density of the phase calibrator must be compared with the standard flux density from the VLA calibrator manual.
+We notice from the log file that the flux scale assigned to the phase calibrator is about 2.94 Jy.

 .. figure:: /images/abs_line/fluxscale_phasecal_vla_cali.png
    :alt: Log screenshot after setjy